The Washington State University Pullman Catalog

 Mechanical Engineering

 A minor in mechanical engineering requires 16 credits of 300-400-level ME courses, including two of the following four courses: ME 303, 304, 316, 348.
-9 hours of upper-division work must be taken in residence at WSU or through WSU-approved education abroad or educational exchange courses.
+9 credits of upper-division work must be earned in WSU courses or through WSU-approved education abroad or educational exchange courses.

 Courses